rubenhortas/rubenhortas.github.io/_posts/2022-06-17-keep-ssh-session-alive.md

 ---

 Sometimes firewalls time out idle sessions after a certain period of time.
-We can avoid have our SSH sessions killed with a few options to kee alive ssh sesions.
+We can avoid have our SSH sessions killed with a few options to keep alive ssh sesions.
 We can configure the keep alive on the server side or on the client side.

 * On the client side: